adopted-ember-addons/ember-file-upload/README.md

 |---------------------|------------------|
 | `when-queued`       | the name of the action on a route to be called when a file is queued to be uploaded
 | `for`               | the ID of the browse button
+| `for-dropzone`      | the ID of the dropzone. this is auto generated if not provided
 | `max-file-size`     | the maximum size of file uploads
 | `no-duplicates`     | disallow duplicate files (determined by matching the file's name and size)
 | `extensions`        | a space-separated list of allowed file extensions